tonystdeng/tonystdeng/README.md

 - 💞️ I’m looking to collaborate on all coding projects that earns money
 - 📫 How to reach me "tony.st.deng@gmail.com"
 - 😄 Pronouns: not/gay
-- ⚡ Fun fact: WWSLLHDG
+- ⚡ Fun fact: i use arch btw

 <!---
 tonystdeng/tonystdeng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.